 - Worst selections: Select the 10 mdleast variables.

-- Alternative names: Decent/ethical, Plain-speaking, Healthy, Successful in business, Good in a crisis, Experienced in government, Concerned for the welfare of minorities, Understands economics, Concerned about global warming, Concerned about poverty, Has served in the military, Multilingual, Entertaining, Male, From a traditional American background, Christian
+- Add Alternative labels: Add these alternatives in the spreadsheet that opens: Decent/ethical, Plain-speaking, Healthy, Successful in business, Good in a crisis, Experienced in government, Concerned for the welfare of minorities, Understands economics, Concerned about global warming, Concerned about poverty, Has served in the military, Multilingual, Entertaining, Male, From a traditional American background, Christian

 - This calculation is going to take about 10 minutes or so (it is doing a lot!).
 In the meantime, you may want to skip ahead and start on the next post in this series: Case Study: Visualizations.